AngaIV/SEC-OPS-Lab/README.md

 ## Prerequisites

-The control panel relies on system binaries requiring root execution privileges.
+The control panel relies on system binaries that require root privileges.
 Ensure the following tools are installed on the host machine:

 ```bash
 sudo apt update